About me

 Methods: Participatory design, semi-strucured interviews, participant observation, culturally sustaining pedagogy, counterstory, qualitative data analysis

-Stakeholders: HCI reserachers and educators, Latine clubhouse, 11 youth, Pivotal Ventures
+Stakeholders: UC Irvine, ListoAmerica Clubhouse, HCI reserachers and educators, 11 youth, Pivotal Ventures

 Challenge: Explore Latine's youth intersectional relationships between wellness and technology.
 What would a tool/idea that is tailored for their wellness and context look like?